aplteam/Cider/docs/Cider-API-Reference.md

 Although the API functions are similar to their user command equivalents, they are not identical.
 Also, the API offers more functions while there is no API equivalent for `]CreateProject`.

-While for the user commands the help provided by the `-?` syntax is sufficient, this document deals with the API.
+While for the user commands the help provided by the `-??` syntax is sufficient, this document deals with the API.

-Note that while `⎕SE._Cider` contains the Cider code , the API is available via `⎕SE.Cider`.
+Note that while the Cider package (code) is loaded into `⎕SE._Cider`, the API is available via `⎕SE.Cider`.
+The user is supposed to call functions in `⎕SE.Cider` but not in `⎕SE.Cider_`.

 The API functions are ordered alphabetically.